jpsena012/jpsena012/README.md

 I'm a Software Engineering student at Utah Valley University who builds full-stack apps with AI that helps users find success every day.

-Right now I'm running two software engineering contracts through UVU's e2i program (one for a university, one for an aviation company), building Flux (an AI scheduling app to help my beta users), and fine-tuning GPT-2 from scratch in PyTorch.
+Right now I'm running two software engineering contracts through UVU's e2i program (one for a university, one for an aviation company), I'm also building Flux (an AI scheduling app to help my beta users), and fine-tuning GPT-2 from scratch in PyTorch.

 I'm from Brazil, but I love all things to do with people & culture.
 I speak Portuguese, English, and Spanish.
 <p align="left">